wentam/bottom-bracket/README.typ

 // TODO reader and printer macros
 // TODO make clear macros can use macros, though you can write your macros with your language
 // TODO talk about how you can implement AOT, JIT, interpreted languages

+// FAQ:
+// * So it's a macro assembler? (no)
+// * So it's a text generator? (no)
+// * These are not like C template/substitution macros.